ashleighjayne/TFL-project/README.md

 * Split styling into separate sass files for base, layout, normalise, and each component
 * Set up sass preprocessor to compile and lint styling
 * Set up linter for javascript
-* Set up unit testing for javascript
+* Set up unit testing for javascript - will need to use something like JSDom to mock the DOM
+* Replace labels on filter component e.g. replacement-bus -> Replacement Bus

 #### Future Features
 There are also a number of features I would like to implement in future, such as: